 Instagram is not always as easy as it looks.
-Sure, hitting “post” on a picture of you and your family or of your dinner is quite simple, but when you’re trying to get 100 likes on a picture with only 79 followers, chances seem close to grim.
+Sure, hitting “post” on a picture of you and your cast on Opening Night or of your dinner on tour is quite simple, but when you’re trying to get 100 likes on a picture with only 79 followers, chances seem close to grim.
 Don’t fret, however, because anyone can start boosting their engagement numbers on the social media app right now.

 Want more likes, followers and comments?
 Here are three simple yet key steps to achieve this.

 Step One: If you want people to engage with you, you need to engage with them first.